April 30, 2021

 Then he gave them a “new commandment” to love, and do to each other, as he had just demonstrated to them.

-Be “a servant” he told them.
-Care for each other.
 Don’t be exclusive, or arrogant, or rude.

 He was trying to tell them what they needed to understand the most before; he left them to their own decision making life journey.

-Then my jumped to the last chapter in John where Jesus was making the disciple's breakfast, after a long night of unsuccessful fishing.
+Then jumped to the last chapter in John where Jesus was making the disciple's breakfast, after a long night of unsuccessful fishing.

 First he gave them a miraculous catch.